 The fabric was a dream to work with, as was the pattern.
 My only tiny complaint about the pattern is that I couldn’t find any mention of the buttons in the explanations (I was wondering whether the button markings on the pattern corresponded to all the sizes or to one size in particular).
 Though I have to say, I didn’t have any trouble figuring out that part. :-) I just found it weird, that’s all, especially on a beginner pattern.
 Maybe it was an oversight in the first print of the pattern and it has been corrected since?
 Anyway, I’m nit-picking, other than that the instructions were perfectly clear and easy to follow.

 Seeing as the first two Deer&Doe patterns I sewed fit me quite well, I didn’t bother making a muslin for this one.
 I didn’t make a single fitting alteration and the fit is close to perfect, if I do say so myself.
-I cut a straight size 36 even though I’m a touch bigger than a 38 on the bottom, thinking the gathered skirt would be forgiving, which it was.
+I cut a straight size 36 even though I’m a 40/42 on the bottom, thinking the gathered skirt would be forgiving, which it was.

 The only modifications I made were style choices, the first one being that I need my dresses to have pockets (I’m not carrying my tissues in my bra anymore!), so I added two patch pockets.
 The second one concerns the sleeves: I’m not totally sold on the form of the original sleeves, which are a little too billowy to my taste, so I added an elastic in a casing at the hem.
 It gives the sleeves a puffier look, which I love.
 Also, although I don’t know whether to call that a modification, I understitched the collar facing instead of topstitching it.
 Oh yes, and I lengthened the skirt a little by making a baby hem instead of the recommended 2cm hem.